Ineffable-Care/carejoy-poc-users/README.md

 ## Tactics
 - have a Welcome Agent (WA) that is our single point of entry (i.e., Gatekeeper architecture)
 - use phone numbers as GUIDs for User(s)
-- through prompt engineering, enrich user profile from user's responses
+- through prompt engineering, enrich user profile from users' responses
 - quickly determine reason person is calling, then route them to specific, separate Agent that specializes in each main app functionality
   - transpo, food, rx
-- recognize returning users, have agent prompts/responses account for past conversations and app usage (RAG implementation)
+- recognize returning users, have agent prompts/responses account for past conversations and app usage
+  - RAG implementation

 ### Steel Thread